-Line 3 - Enter the total amount of other exclusions from gross income for which a specific line is not provided on this Schedule, for example, the interests on mortgage loans on new construction property located in Puerto Rico issued after January 1, 2014 and secured under the provisions of the National Housing Act of 1934 or under the provisions of the Servicemen's Readjustment Act of 1944, as amended.
-Also, enter amounts excluded from gross income under special laws.
+Line 7 - Enter the total amount of other exclusions from gross income for which a specific line is not provided on this Schedule, for example, amounts excluded from gross income under special laws.
 For more information, see Section 1031.01(b) of the Code.